Why Normalize Data is Crucial for Accuracy

 Just as the name suggests, a deletion anomaly occurs when you lose data due to the deletion of other data in a database.

-Update, insertion, and deletion anomalies can severely impact the functionality and accuracy of a database.
-Therefore, it’s vital to try and eliminate them wherever possible.
+Update, insertion, and deletion anomalies can severely impact the functionality and accuracy of a database, especially as you scale your operations.
+Therefore, it’s vital to try and eliminate them wherever possible, and to adjust your strategies as you consider scaling your operations.

 Who Normalizes Data?

-Generally speaking, each team has a different process or methodology for managing and formatting data.
+Generally speaking, each team has a different process or methodology for data preparation, managing, and formatting data.
 By normalizing data, all teams can draw from a single, standardized pool.

 Data normalization is useful for just about any company that’s actively collecting, managing, and using data.
 It isn’t exclusive to any particular vertical or sector.

-Data normalization ultimately impacts every team within an organization, from sales and marketing and data science to DevOps and everyone in between.
+Data normalization ultimately impacts every team within an organization, from sales and marketing and data science to DevOps and everyone in between, especially as tasks related to machine learning heavily rely on accurate and cleanse data.

 Top Reasons for Normalizing Data